sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 1. Download `buddypress-sitewide-activity-widget.zip`
 1. Unzip
 1. Upload `buddypress-sitewide-activity-widget` directory to your `/wp-content/plugins` directory
-1. Go to the plugin management page and enable the plugin "Buddypress Sitewide Activity widget", Activate the plugin sitewide if you want to use it sitewide.
+1. Go to the plugin management page and enable the plugin "BuddyPress Sitewide Activity widget", Activate the plugin sitewide if you want to use it sitewide.

 Otherwise, Use the Plugin browser, upload it and activate, you are done.
 == Frequently Asked Questions ==